Bad habits that contribute to back and neck pain

 Bad habits are a part of life.
 Everyone engages in at least a few bad habits, and many people pick them up without even realizing it.
 And once you have a bad habit, it can be difficult to break.

-Some bad habits can be relatively harmless.
-But other bad habits can have disastrous results, particularly if they lead to a risk of injury.
+Some bad habits can be relatively harmless, but other bad habits can have disastrous results, particularly if they lead to a risk of injury.
 For example, there are a number of bad habits that contribute to painful conditions such as herniated discs, degenerative disc disease, osteoarthritis and other leading causes of neck and back pain.

 The usual suspects

+You may be surprised by what habits could actually result in serious spinal conditions.
 The most common bad habits that can lead to neck and back pain are:

 - Poor posture